hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_elastic_application_performance_monitoring.html.markdown

 * `spring_cloud_service_id` - (Required) The ID of the Spring Cloud Service.
 Changing this forces a new resource to be created.

-* `application_packages` - (Required) Specifies the packages which should be used to determine whether a stack trace frame is an in-app frame or a library frame.
+* `application_packages` - (Required) Specifies a list of the packages which should be used to determine whether a stack trace frame is an in-app frame or a library frame.
 This is a comma separated list of package names.

 * `service_name` - (Required) Specifies the service name which is used to keep all the errors and transactions of your service together and is the primary filter in the Elastic APM user interface.